Yogesh17IITM/CreatingInterfaceGitHub/README.md

 This project is to demonstrate how to create Geometry using C++ APIs.

 # Important:
-This code is developed purely with self-interest and not copied from any source.
-Also, this code is targeted for people who are willing to learn how to create simple geometries for doing simple fluid simulations.
+This code is developed purely with self-interest and targeted for people who are willing to learn how to create simple geometries for doing simple fluid simulations.
 It is NOT recommended to re-use of any part of the code without author's knowledge and author is not responsible for any bug(s).

 # Pre-requistite(s):